tamlthari/dogvscatCNN-classifier/README.md

 # Dog vs Cat Convolutional Neural Network
-- Our model is also deployed on [Heroku here](https://dogvscat-mobilenet.herokuapp.com)
+Our model is also deployed on [Heroku here](https://dogvscat-mobilenet.herokuapp.com)

 ### Data
-- The model is trained on Kaggle dataset [kernels edition](https://www.kaggle.com/c/dogs-vs-cats-redux-kernels-edition/data)
+The model is trained on Kaggle dataset [kernels edition](https://www.kaggle.com/c/dogs-vs-cats-redux-kernels-edition/data)

 ### Model
-- We use Tensorflow 2.0.0 and Keras MobileNetV2 to build our model.
+We use Tensorflow 2.0.0 and Keras MobileNetV2 to build our model.
 The last layer is Softmax with 2 classes (dog and cat).
+See jupyter notebook for more details.
 ![](https://machinethink.net/images/mobilenet-v2/ExpandProject@2x.png)
 ![](https://machinethink.net/images/mobilenet-v2/Compression@2x.png)